-There’s nothing more classically American than a Franklin stove – and faux panels can make the perfect showcase for one.
+There’s nothing more classically American than a Franklin stove – and our panels helped build the perfect showcase for this one.

 It was Benjamin Franklin, one of the fathers of our country, who invented the enclosed fireplace we know as a “stove.”
 And today, millions of Americans have stoves in their home – one of the first, and most famous, innovations to be proudly labeled “made in America.”

-We were recently sent photos of a faux panel project one of our customers completed, in which he chose to add a stove to his modern home.
-But while the mechanics of installation were simple enough, a traditional cast-iron stove looked totally out of place in the corner of his up-to-date living room.
+We were recently sent photos of a project one of our customers completed, in which he chose to add a stove to his modern home.
+But while the mechanics of installation were simple enough, a traditional cast-iron stove looked totally out of place in the corner of his modern living room.

 The result?
-As you can tell from these pictures, it looks as robust and timeless as any authentic stone shelf would – but took just hours to install, instead of days.
+As you can tell from these pictures, it looks as robust and timeless as any authentic stone platform would – but took just hours to install, instead of days.

-Even better, our faux stone panels are molded out of durable polyurethane foam, which means cutting them to shape and size required only basic carpentry skills, and regular tools that most people have in their garage.
-The panels themselves can even be cut with a regular wood saw!
+Even better, the panels are molded out of durable polyurethane foam, which means cutting them to shape and size required only basic carpentry skills, and regular tools that most people have in their garage – like a basic wood saw.

-And even better — and particularly well-suited for use near a stove or fireplace – many faux stone panel products can be ordered fire-rated; offering additional peace-of-mind and another reason why “going faux” is such a smart move.
+And even better — and particularly well-suited for use near a stove or fireplace – many of our products can be ordered fire-rated; offering additional peace-of-mind and another reason why “going faux” is such a smart move.